xuanwenchao/substrate_demo/README.md

 # this is a demo to learn base on substrate-node-template

-switch branch to learn_demo
+## Firstly, switch branch to learn_demo

-expanded pallet:
+expanded pallet includes:

 extend-pallet、
 log-test、